agoragames/kairos/README.rst

     Optional, configures the length of TEXT and BLOB columns.
 Defaults to 32Kbytes.
 Only matters if value_type is a text or blob.

+  table_name
+    Optional, overrides the default table name for a timeseries type.

   value_type
     Optional, defines the type of value to be stored in the timeseries.
     Defaults to float.
 Can be a string, a Python type or a SQLAlchemy type